Hero background

 Weekdays

-From Monday to Friday, the days are divided between lesson preparation in the morning and classroom activities in the afternoon, for a total of about 5 hours a day.
-Every Friday, the programme is reconfirmed with the coordinators, leaving the weekend free to explore Bali and enjoy your time off.
+From Monday to Friday, your days are split between lesson prep in the morning and classroom activities in the afternoon, for around 5 hours total per day.
+Every Friday the next week's programme is confirmed with the coordinators, leaving the weekend free to explore Bali and enjoy your downtime.

 07:30Breakfast at the centre and lesson planning